 It is never a comfortable experience planning what will happen when you pass but at MKB Law we have a dedicated team whose aim is to guide you through the process and to make it as effortless as possible.
 We can help you with all aspects of the Will making process and with the administration of your estate.

 Our team will take a detailed account of everything you own that could be left to others and help you identify beneficiaries and the best way in which you can provide for them when you have gone.
 We can also help you decide what to do with any surplus capital whether it be used as a gift or donated to a charity of your choice to ensure your legacy lives.

 Why make a Will?

 There are a number reasons for you to make a Will and we would advise that you make one as soon as you can.
 If you die without a Will the rules of intestacy will be applied to your estate and your assets will be divided for you.
-See below for a list of benefits to making a Will:
+Some benefits include…

 Your estate can be left to whom you wish.

 You can decide who carry’s out your wishes.

 If you have any children decisions can be made about who will look after.

 You can outline your wishes regarding funeral arrangements (whether you want to be buried or cremated)

 When planning your estate you must consider what will happen during your lifetime and also what will happen when you pass.
 Certain decisions can be made before your death such as what is left to your beneficiaries and charitable donations.
 Despite the stigma around making Wills this can an gratifying experience in which you decide your legacy and think about how you can provide for your family.